get your free guide!

 …the potential for violence increases even more.

 Yet, most Americans do NOT believe that violence is a solution to domestic political divisions.
-Many American citizens and residents want to help our country, promote peace, and reduce conflict but don’t know how.
+Many want to help our country reduce conflict and promote peace, but don’t know how.

-The more we embrace and promote the values of love, nonviolence, and unity across our traditional divides, the greater our chances of curbing political violence.
+The more we embrace the values of love, nonviolence, and unity across our traditional divides, the greater our chances of curbing political violence.

 Hello friends, I’m glad you found me!